The contacts listed below are for inquiries relating to federal law matters in the Federal Court or Federal Circuit Court.

 Filing of matters

-Inquiries relating to the filing of federal law matters should be directed to the District Registry in the state in which the case will be lodged.
-Links to District Registries are in the menu on the left.
+Inquiries relating to the filing of federal law matters should be directed to the Registry in the state in which the case will be lodged.
+Links to Registries are in the menu on the left.

 Progress of a case

-Information regarding the progress of a case can be obtained by searching Federal Law Search, or directed to the District Registry which is hearing the matter.
+Information regarding the progress of a case can be obtained by searching Federal Law Search, or directed to the Registry which is hearing the matter.

 Inquiries regarding the overall administrative functions of the Court including human resources, financial management, information technology support and property management should be directed to Corporate Services.